In 2002, Steve and Lisa fell in love with Coalport Station and decided there and then to become the station masters!

-Well, who wouldn’t want to own a disused country railway station; with two platforms, a waiting room and 3 acres of land, overlooking a picturesque river setting nestled within the World Heritage site of the Ironbridge Gorge.
+They left the rat race of life in the London suburbs to become proud owners of Coalport Station Holidays!
+Located in the heart of Shropshire, this disused country railway station has two platforms, a waiting room, and 3 acres of land, overlooking a picturesque river setting nestled within the World Heritage site of the Ironbridge Gorge.

 Moving from the fast-paced lifestyle of the London suburbs to the peaceful surroundings of Shropshire, Steve and Lisa have adjusted to a much slower pace of life and it's been nothing short of wonderful.
 They no longer wear watches and enjoy the absence of modern-day annoyances, such as road traffic, trains, and overhead aircraft noise (unless they're visiting RAF Cosford of course!).
 Instead, they listen to the sounds of nature, like the badgers, deer, and owls!

 The Shropshire lifestyle has also attracted some of their family and close friends to the area!
 Steve and Lisa find that Shropshire and Coalport Station embrace the present and the past perfectly and it is a joy to share it with everyone who visits.
 The converted train carriages have all the modern luxuries people look for while being wrapped up in a vintage setting - perfect for train enthusiasts!

 Our unusual holiday breaks offer a relaxing and peaceful getaway, nestled in the heart of Shropshire with lots to do on the doorstep.
 Enjoy good food at the local pubs and restaurants in and around Ironbridge or explore the stunning countryside walks and cycle routes that Shropshire has to offer.

 Our two lovingly converted railway carriage holiday homes offer a unique and quirky place to stay in the Ironbridge Gorge with a rural and peaceful setting.